Covid-19

 All completed referrals including supporting documents, should be sent to:

-Senteam@walthamforest.gov.uk or the address below.
+Senteam@walthamforest.gov.uk or the address in our contact section.

-We will put your application through a triage process to ascertain if it is appropriate for short breaks service and inform panel administrator to prepare it for the panel.
+We will put your application through a triage process to ascertain if it is appropriate for short breaks service and inform the panel administrator to prepare it for the panel.
 The panel will then consider your request and make a decision.

 No short breaks hours will be allocated until the request has been presented to the short breaks panel unless the Social Work or Early Help Assessment results as a recommendation that the needs of the child can be met through universal services.

-We might make an out of panel decision in cases requiring complex and immediate support due to significant change in medical condition or sudden breakdown of support in place but those are assessed on case by case basis.
+We might make an out of panel decision in cases requiring complex and immediate support due to significant changes in medical condition or sudden breakdown of support in place but those are assessed on a case by case basis.
 Should we need to make an emergency out of panel decision, it will be ratified at the next available short breaks panel.

 We will write to you in 10 working days to confirm the outcome of the panel decision.
 If you have been allocated a short break you can mix and match services from the directory which suits you best.
 We will also attach a list of our current providers and a sheet to help you record how you use your hours.